ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 pretty bad that LLMs are augmenting this already considerable advantage.

 The issue is that human comprehension is always slower than the rate of text-production.
-For a Q&A site like StackOverflow, random users can collectively “answer” thousands of questions via LLM-tools in an afternoon, but the site’s human users still need to determine if any of this content is actually useful or applicable.
 The fluency and dynamic nature of LLM outputs means that certain anti-spam automations are less effective.[^1] As we’ve seen over the past few years, LLMs are being used to generate email replies, social media posts, long-form documentation, essays, reports, articles, novels, etc. Various forms of slop, as the kids say.
-Much of this LLM output is intended to land somewhere on the internet, where many people can read it.
-This being the case, it seems inevitable that future generations of LLMs will ingest LLM-generated text as part of their training.
+Much of this LLM output is intended to land somewhere on the internet, where many people could (in theory) read it.
+Thus, it seems inevitable that future iterations of LLMs will ingest LLM-generated text as part of their training.

 A reasonable intuition is that this seems bad for the future utility of these models.
 LLMs model natural language probabilistically; as